What is http and https?

 Does it make a difference to your rankings?

-So if Google does not give a site a ranking boost for using http or https does Google treat them any differently?
-The answer to this is an emphatic yes.
-Google treats that as two completely separate sites so if you are looking about using https make sure your whole site uses it to avoid duplicate content and list the https site in webmaster tools (it’s a different domain).
+Remember that Google treats that as two completely separate sites so if you are looking about using https make sure your whole site uses it to avoid duplicate content and list the https site in webmaster tools (it’s a different domain).

 In short treat it with the same care, attention and caution as you would when moving to a new domain as that is what you are actually doing.